-In the previous column, I addressed soft tissue mobilization of the TFL via foam rolling.
+In a previous column, I addressed soft tissue mobilization of the TFL via foam rolling.
 Following foam rolling, I suggest incorporating stretching to improve TFL mobility.
 Eliminating tightness in the TFL can reduce tension in the IT band as well as reduce knee pain associated with Runner’s knee or patellofemoral pain syndrome.

 Execution: Begin standing perpendicular to a wall with the feet together.
 Stand far enough away from the wall so the left outstretched arm (palm facing out) is 6-12 inches away from the wall.
 Slowly lean into the wall until the left hand is flat against the wall with the arm supporting the body.
 Next, cross the right leg over the left.
 This positions the left hip in adduction.
 Now, slowly push the left hip in a forward diagonal plane to extend the hip.
 Be careful not to hyperextend the lumbar spine.
 It may help to lightly squeeze the left flute as well in order to accentuate the stretch.
 Hold the stretch for 20-30 seconds and repeat 2-3 times.